FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 Eventually you typically want to merge that feature branch back into the main line of development represented by the master branch.
-When you merge one branch into another, git traverses the ancestor commits of the branches to find the common ancestor.
-It then determines what changed from the common ancestor, to the head of each branch, and applies those changes to a new commit called a merge commit.
+When you merge one branch into another, git traverses the ancestor commits of the branches to find the common `ancestor <https://stackoverflow.com/questions/55203122/what-do-people-mean-when-they-say-ancestor-with-regards-to-git>`_.
+It then determines what changed from the common ancestor, to the head of each branch, and applies those changes to a new commit called a *merge commit*.
 An artifact of this process is that the merge commit will have two parents.

 .. figure:: images/merge-commit.png